 - College Skills/Tutorial constantly seeks to increase connections and collegiality among its faculty and staff across programs, campuses, and sites.
-For instance, the department has mainitained an administrative assistant position that serves on both campuses and will extend this through a full-time position in Fall 2015. - The department has a record of exceptional faculty and staff hiring due to its careful planning during recruitment and interviews
+For instance, the department established an administrative assistant position that serves on both campuses. - The department has a record of exceptional faculty and staff hiring due to its careful planning during recruitment and interviews